Is Your Cat a Maine Coon or Mix?

 For many, many generations now, this has been a fully recognized show cat, and there is a breed standard adhered to by experienced Maine Coon breeders.
 In 2021 they were the second most popular breed!

 But they are not as prevalent as some think!
-There aren't "more" mixed Maine Coon out there than, for example, mixed breed Persians.
+There aren't "more" half Maine Coons out there than, for example, mixed breed Persians.

-In this case, it's totally ok to call your cat a Maine Coon lookalike, or your honorary Maine Coon!
+In this case, it's totally ok to call your feline friend a Coonie lookalike, or your honorary Coonie!

 That's what I did with my first medium haired cat, a sweet, friendly ginger named Clyde who inspired me to learn about the breed and eventually get in touch with a breeder.